Gloria J. Kim, PhD |

 My Story

-My expertise is biomaterials – nanoparticles for molecular imaging, cancer profiling, and drug delivery.
-Since 2013, I have been focusing on engineering education research.
+I am an Assistant Professor in the Department of Engineering Education in the Herbert Wertheim College of Engineering at the University of Florida.
+I am a biomedical engineer with an expertise in biomaterials – nanoparticles for molecular imaging, cancer profiling, and drug delivery.
+Since 2013, I have been focusing on engineering education research and practice.
 Current and past NSF- and internally-funded research projects are listed here.

 Having grown up in Australia, Canada, Korea, and Germany, I acquired three languages and am still figuring out which culture I identify with the most.
 When I am settled down between moving internationally or interstate, I read, cook, practice Pilates, run marathons, play the piano, and work on speeches in my Toastmasters Club.